thrashdad/wps-enable-docker/README.md

 3. Build base WebSphere Application Server ND image (with fix pack and Java SDK):

    `docker build -t part1 --build-arg=URL=http://www.where-your-source-files-are.com -f Dockerfile.part1 .`
-4. Run a container by using the part1 image to create a .tar file with only what we need to run WAS:
-(this keeps image size to a minimum)
+4. Run a container by using the part1 image to create a .tar file with only what we need to run WAS (this keeps image size to a minimum):

    `docker run -v ${pwd}:/tmp -it part1`
 Note: the user that the image is running as (ie - UID 1) needs to have write access to the current directory.

 5. Create a clean WAS image from .tar file:

    `docker build -t part2 -f Dockerfile.part2 .`
 This unpacks the .tar file in to a clean image.

-4. Build a WebSphere Portal image by installing Portal 8.5 and CF 15 into a new image based on part2:
-(this part may take some time)
+6. Build a WebSphere Portal image by installing Portal 8.5 and CF 15 into a new image based on part2 (this part may take some time):

    `docker build -t part3 --build-arg=URL=http://www.where-your-source-files-are.com --build-arg=HOST_NAME=portal1 -f Dockerfile.part3 .`
-5. Run a container by using the part3 image to create a .tar file with only what we need to run Portal (again...!):
+7. Run a container by using the part3 image to create a .tar file with only what we need to run Portal (again...!):

    `docker run -v ${pwd}:/tmp -it part3 .`
-6. Build the final image:
+8. Build the final image:

    `docker build -t wps -f Dockerfile.part4 .`
-7. Start the container:
+9. Start the container:

    `docker run -h portal1 -dit wps`
-8. Access your shiny new portal instance from `http://DOCKER_HOST:10039/wps/portal`
+10. Access your shiny new portal instance from `http://DOCKER_HOST:10039/wps/portal`

 ## Legal Stuff: